FanChiMao/Competition-2021-Python-StockTransaction/README.md

 ```

 ## Quick Run
-To test the program, run `main.py`
+To test the program, run `main.py` to get the transaction csv `Record.csv`
 ```
 python main.py
 ```